hashicorp/terraform-website/content/source/docs/plugin/framework/validation.html.md

 ## Syntax and Basic Schema Validation

 The [Terraform configuration language](https://www.terraform.io/docs/language/) is declarative and an implementation of [HashiCorp Configuration Language](https://github.com/hashicorp/hcl) (HCL).
-Terraform CLI is responsible for reading and parsing configurations for validity, based on Terraform's concepts such as `resource` blocks and associated syntax.
-Basic validation of value type and behavior information, for example returning an error when a string value is given where a list value is expected or returning an error when a required attribute is missing from a configuration, is automatically handled by Terraform CLI based on the provider, resource, or data source schema.
+The Terraform CLI is responsible for reading and parsing configurations for validity, based on Terraform's concepts such as `resource` blocks and associated syntax.
+Basic validation of value type and behavior information, for example returning an error when a string value is given where a list value is expected or returning an error when a required attribute is missing from a configuration, is automatically handled by the Terraform CLI based on the provider, resource, or data source schema.

 Any further validation provided by the framework occurs after these checks.

 ## Attribute Validation

-It is common for provider implementations to introduce validation on attributes using the generic framework-defined types such as `types.String`.
+It is common for provider implementations to introduce validation on attributes using the generic framework-defined types such as [`types.String`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/types#String).
 The [`tfsdk.Attribute` type `Validators` field](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#Attribute.Validators) can be supplied with a list of validations and diagnostics will be returned from all validators.
 For example:

 ```go
 // Typically within the tfsdk.Schema returned by GetSchema() for a provider,